wp-plugins/microblog-poster/readme.txt

 Please note that only real personal Facebook accounts have permissions to create an App.
 Business accounts can't manage Facebook Apps.

-    1. Please go at this url https://developers.facebook.com/apps and click on 'Create New App'.
+    1. Please go at this Url https://developers.facebook.com/apps and click on 'Apps' -> 'Create new App'.
-    Note: If you can't click on 'Create New App', You need first to 'Register as a developer'.
+    Note: If you can't click on 'Create new App', you need first to 'Register as a Developer'.
     Then the creation of new App will be available.

-    2. Fill in your 'App name' and click continue.
+    2. Fill in your 'App Name' and click continue.

-    3. Enter the required captcha challenge.
+    3. Enter the required Security Check.

     4. Once on the basic settings of your new App, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
+    Then click 'Add Platform' and choose 'Website'.

-    In the field 'Website with Facebook login' enter your blog url.
+    5. In the field 'Site Url' enter your blog url.
     (example: http://mydomain.com)
-    Sandbox mode should be disabled.
-    Save changes.
+    Save Changes.

+    6. Make your App Live by browsing to 'Status & Review'.

-    5. Copy your 'App ID' and 'App Secret' and configure your Facebook account in MicroblogPoster's Social accounts section.
+    7. Copy your 'App ID' and 'App Secret' and configure your facebook account in MicroblogPoster's social accounts section.

-    6. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.
+    8. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.

 **friendfeed.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/friendfeedhelp "FriendFeed help with screenshots.")

-Instead of the password the Friendfeed API requires the remote key to let you post with it.
+Instead of the password, the Friendfeed API requires the Remote Key to let you post with it.

-    1. You can find your remote key associated with your account at this Url: https://friendfeed.com/account/api (You need to be logged in).
+    1. You can find your Remote Key associated with your account at this Url: https://friendfeed.com/account/api (You need to be logged in).

 **diigo.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/diigohelp "Diigo help with screenshots.")

-In addition to your username and password you'll need to create your own Diigo App and generate an Api key.
+In addition to your username / password you will need to create your own diigo App and generate an Api key.

-    1. Please go at this url: https://www.diigo.com/api_keys/new/ and generate your Diigo Api key.
-(You need to be logged in)
+    1. Please go at this url: https://www.diigo.com/api_keys/new/ and generate your diigo Api key. (you need to be logged in)

 **linkedin.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/linkedinhelp "Linkedin help with screenshots.")

-    1. Please go at this url https://www.linkedin.com/secure/developer and click on 'Add New Application'.
+    1. Please go at this Url https://www.linkedin.com/secure/developer and click on 'Add New Application'.

     2. Fill in the required informations.
-    For 'Live Status', select Live.
+    For 'Live Status', select live.
-    Leave everything else by default.
+    Leave everything else by Default.
-    Click the button 'Add application'.
+    Click the button 'Add Application'.

-    3. Copy 'Api Key' and 'Secret Key', click 'Done'.
+    3. Copy 'Api key' and 'Secret key', click 'Done'.

-    4. Configure your Linkedin Account in the Social Accounts Section.
+    4. Configure your Linkedin Account in the social accounts section.

     5. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.

 **tumblr.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/tumblrhelp "Tumblr help with screenshots.")

-Basically your Tumblr username and password won't suffice in order to post automatic updates, Tumblr Api requires some more steps described below.
+Basically your Tumblr username and password won't suffice in order to post automatic updates, Tumblr API requires some more steps described below.
 No worries, it's rather a simple procedure.

-    1. In order to post updates through the Tumblr Api you'll need first to create your own Tumblr App here: http://www.tumblr.com/oauth/apps
+    1. In order to post updates through the Tumblr API you will need first to create your own tumblr App here: http://www.tumblr.com/oauth/apps

-    2. Once you have created your tumblr App copy your 'OAuth Consumer Key'.
+    2. Once you have created your Tumblr App copy your 'OAuth Consumer Key'.

     3. Also click on 'Show secret key' and copy your 'Secret key'.

-    4. This is it, you can now configure your account.
+    4. This is it, you can now configure your account in the Social Accounts Section.

 == Upgrade Notice ==